 Rating: 8.5/10

-The uniform’s ribbed polyester is tougher than it looks.
-After months of use and washing, it still holds its shape and color.
-Stitching is tight, with no signs of fraying.
-The only area that felt a bit weak was the elastic waistband in the pants—still fine, but worth watching.
-Overall, the build stands up to real use.
+The uniform’s ribbed polyester feels stronger than it looks.
+After months of sweat, sparring, and washing, it still holds shape and color.
+The stitching is solid, with no fraying threads.
+The only weaker point is the elastic waistband—it stretched a bit, but still worked fine.
+Overall, this is gear made to survive real martial arts use.

 See the latest Daedo Taekwondo Kit price on Amazon.